sebimarkgraf/whatsapp-voice-transcriber/README.md

 # VoiceGist - A WhatsApp Transcription Service

-A simple project that create a Twilio Whatsapp Bot to transcribe voice messages.
+A simple project that creates a Twilio Whatsapp Bot to transcribe voice messages.

 ## Setup